cloudera/madlibport/README.md

 MADlib
 -----------
-There is a fork of MADlib 1.0 which has been modified for use with impala.
+This is a fork of MADlib 1.0 which has been modified for use with Impala.
 The specific changes were:
   - madlib/test with tests for the new code
   - madlib/Makefile to make the tests